mikependon/RepoDB.NET/pages/operations/bulkinsert.md

 ## BulkInsert

-This method is used to bulk-insert all rows from the client into the database.
+This method is used to bulk-insert all the rows from the client into the database.
 For now, this operation only supports [SQL Server](https://www.nuget.org/packages/RepoDb.SqlServer.BulkOperations).

 #### Use Case